aws-samples/non-profit-blockchain/blockchain-explorer/README.md

 # Running Hyperledger Explorer on Amazon Managed Blockchain

 Customers want to visualise their Fabric networks on Amazon Managed Blockchain.
 Hyperledger Explorer is an open source browser for viewing activity on the underlying Fabric network.
 It offers a web application that provides a view into the configuration of the Fabric network (channels, chaincodes, peers, orderers, etc.), as well as the activity taking place on the network (transactions, blocks, etc.).
-It can be used with Amazon Managed Blockchain though it requires a few tweaks to get it working.
+With a few tweaks, it can easily be used with Amazon Managed Blockchain.

 An Amazon Managed Blockchain network provisioned based on the steps in [Part 1](../ngo-fabric/README.md) is a pre-requisite.
 The steps in this README will provision and run the Hyperledger Explorer sync & web app components on the Fabric client node you created in [Part 1](../ngo-fabric/README.md).